fhirschmann/penchy/docs/job.rst

  * The first is used to check a job for plausibility (see below).
  * The second is descriptive and for human eyes.

-They may contain attributes such as a textual description of the Node's features, CPU type, performance or amount of RAM, or whatever you deem helpful.
+The second may contain attributes such as a textual description of the Node's features, CPU type, performance or amount of RAM, or whatever you deem helpful.

 JVM
 ---